JavaGT/wearetheuniversity.org/source/blog/2024/08/31/student-opinions-cuts.md

 ---

-The cuts would limit the electives I could take within my course making it less enjoyable and ultimately, not worth it for some students.
+The cuts would limit the electives I could take within my course making it less enjoyable and ultimately, not worth it for some students.---

----

 I wouldn't be able to graduate anymore lmao.
 All my postgrade CS courses were tiny too, so no Honours degree.
 You know there's only 2 BAdvSci Hons students in their final year aye???!!!

 ---